Atlanta Deportation Lawyer

 Because the law does not discriminate, there are instances where people who have lived here for years become deportable because they’ve committed one or more crimes.

-These crimes could be as serious as murder, rape, or drug trafficking.
-Still, even minor offenses can lead to deportation if an undocumented immigrant commits them after entering the US illegally.
+These crimes could be domestic violence or as serious as murder, rape, or drug trafficking.
+Still, even minor offenses can lead to deportation if an undocumented immigrant commits them after entering the U.S. illegally.